Multiplicative Pacing Equilibria in Auction Markets: Equilibrium Analysis

-\item {\bf A bidder with $\alpha_i^*<1$ spends her entire budget.} Suppose not, i.e., there is such a bidder with $\sum_j s_{ij}^* < B_i$.
+\item {\bf A buyer with $\alpha_i^*<1$ spends her entire budget.} Suppose not, i.e., there is such a buyer with $\sum_j s_{ij}^* < B_i$.
 Then we can find $L$ such that for $l > L$, both $\alpha_i^l \epsilon^l + \sum_j s_{ij}^l < B_i$ (because $\epsilon^l$ goes to $0$) and $\alpha_i^l < 1$.
-But as we pointed out earlier, for such a bidder utility is strictly increasing in $\alpha_i^l$ (the strictness is due to the artificial good).
-Thus this bidder is not best-responding, contradicting the fact that we have an equilibrium.
-Hence a bidder with $\alpha_i^*<1$ spends her entire budget. \end{itemize} \end{proof}
+But as we pointed out earlier, for such a buyer utility is strictly increasing in $\alpha_i^l$ (the strictness is due to the artificial good).
+Thus this buyer is not best-responding, contradicting the fact that we have an equilibrium.
+Hence a buyer with $\alpha_i^*<1$ spends her entire budget. \end{itemize} \Halmos \end{proof}